-Table Key

-• Highly recommended for use by students at this English language proficiency level.

-Recommended for use by students at this English language proficiency level and certain levels of English or native language literacy development.

-X May not be appropriate for students at these English language proficiency levels; however, the accommodation is available to students at all levels as determined by the ELAP team.
+Table Key Symbol Scope of Accommodation • Highly recommended for use by students at this English language proficiency level 0 Recommended for use by students at this English language proficiency level and certai levels of English or native language literacy development Х May not be appropriate for students at these English language proficiency levels; however, the accommodation is available to students at all levels as determined by the ELAP team.

-I. Nonlinguistic Accommodations Content Area ACC ESS Lev vels ELP 1 & 2 ELP 3 & 4 ELP 5 Procedures & Guidance S1.
-Individual testing All • • • This accommodation is required for many presentation or response accommodations.
+Nonlinguistic Content ACC ESS Le vels Accommodations Area ELP 1 & 2 ELP 3 & 4 ELP 5 Procedures & Guidance S1 Individual testing All • • • This accommodation is required for many presentation or response accommodations.
 This accommodation is intended to reduce student distractions.
-Students must be actively monitored and may use a testing carrel or test in a resource room or other location that maintains test security.
-Small group testing (8-10 maximum) All • • • This accommodation is required for many presentation or response accommodations.
+Students must be actively monitored.
+Students may use a testing carrel, test in a resource room, or other location that maintains test security.
+S2 Small group testing (8-10 maximum) All • • • This accommodation is required for many presentation or response accommodations.
 This accommodation is intended to reduce student distractions.
-Students must be actively monitored and may use a testing carrel or test in a resource room or other location that maintains test security.
-S3.
-Preferential seating All o o o Students may need to sit close to the front of the room so they can see or hear more easily.
-S4.
-Separate location (No limit on the number of students) All o 0 0 This accommodation is intended to reduce student distractions.
+Students must be actively monitored.
 Students may use a testing carrel, test in a resource room, or other location that maintains test security.
+S3 Preferential seating All 0 0 0 Students may need to sit close to the front of the room so they can see or hear more easily.
+S4 Separate location (No limit on the number of students) All 0 0 0 This accommodation is intended to reduce student distractions.
+Students may use a testing carrel, test in a resource room, or other location that maintains test security.
 (S1 & S2) student limits do not apply for this accommodation.
-T1.
-Flexible schedule same day Student test book(s) must be secured between sessions.
+11 Flexible schedule same day Student test book(s) and/or online test materials must be secured between sessions.
 All • • • Students are scheduled to allow for the best conditions/timing for their performance, and/or may be allowed to take the test during more than one sitting during a single day.
 Students are not allowed to study for or discuss tests between sessions.
 This is not intended for lunch or recess breaks.
 (S4) must be selected for this accommodation.

-T2.
-Administer subject area test over several sessions or "chunking" Student test books must be secured between sessions.
+12 Administer subject area test over several sessions or "chunking" Student test book(s) and/or online test materials must be secured between sessions.
 All EXCEPT Writing Tests or extended response sections.
-O O O The test may be separated into smaller sections and administered over several days within the state testing window.
+0 0 0 The test may be separated into smaller sections and administered over several days within the state testing window.
 Student may only work in one separated section at a time and may not go to previous sections or work ahead.
 (S4) must be selected for this accommodation.
-T3.
-Allow frequent breaks during testing (maximum 10-15 minute duration) Student test book(s) must be secured during the break(s).
-All O 0 O Students are allowed to take short breaks as requested or at predetermined intervals.
-Students must be monitored during breaks and may not study for or discuss the test during these breaks or view/change previously answered questions after a break.
+13 Allow frequent breaks during testing (maximum 10-15 minute duration) Student test book(s) and/or online test materials must be secured between sessions.
+All ο O o Students are allowed to take short breaks as requested or at predetermined intervals.
+Students must be monitored during breaks, may not study for or discuss the test during these breaks, or view/change previously answered questions after a break.
+(S1, S2, or S4 may be selected if frequent breaks will disrupt the general education classroom testing environment.)
 This accommodation is not intended for lunch or recess breaks.
 Students must complete a section before being dismissed.